Skip to content

 Overlays

 Overlays are images displayed on top of gameplay to simulate screen bezels or borders.
-The transparent areas of the image let the game show through.

 Folder Structure